jana-sychrova/jana-sychrova.github.io/README.md

-# Hello, my name is Janine
+# Hello, my name is Jana

 ## About Me
 I am an undergraduate student at Hokkaido University.
 I enjoy studying the Japanese language, its history and its modern use.
 However, my primary focus is on Japanese society, having recently finished a project study about marriage-hunting culture in Japan.
 I am generally interested in various causes of the population decline and the wider societal implications.